Building a Design System for PIA

 More than a visual cleanup

 Unlike the previous attempt, people actually use this system.
 A new designer joins, opens the file, and starts working.
+Design decisions no longer live in old files or in someone's memory.

 For Users